DummyDudeDD/FlowchartStudio/README.md

 * **High-Resolution PNG Export:** Click **💾 Save PNG** to download a crisp image of your flowchart with a matching dark background background, ready to use in your presentations or documentation.
 * **Typo Protection:** If there is a formatting or syntax layout issue in your Mermaid string, the compiler catches it gracefully behind the scenes rather than breaking the UI.

+**Some features are yet in development,stay tuned for upcoming features rolling out soon

 ---